LeeMoriya/Forecast/Blizzard.md

 ## Death

-When the Player's exposure is maxed out, you will begin to hear a beating drum that grows louder and faster the longer the Player's is maxed, eventually resulting in death.
+When the Player's exposure is maxed out, you will begin to hear a beating drum that grows louder and faster the longer the Player's exposure is maxed, eventually resulting in death.

 ## Interiors